Kinto/kinto/docs/quickstart.rst

 Define resources
 ================

-In order to define a resource, just inherit from :class:`cliquet.resource.BaseResource`, in :file:`myproject/views.py` for example:
+In order to define a resource, define a class inheriting from :class:`cliquet.resource.BaseResource`, in :file:`myproject/views.py` for example:

 .. code-block:: python